Juknum/UTBM-Internship-Report/README.md

   <tr>
     <td>

-1. There is two way to import this template on [Overleaf](https://www.overleaf.com/):
+1. There are two ways to import this template on [Overleaf](https://www.overleaf.com/):
-    - You can either use the "import from GitHub" button, and then paste the link of this repository.
-(You will need the paid plan to use this method)
+    - You can either use the "Import from GitHub" button and paste the link of this repository.
+(This method requires a paid plan)
-    - Or you can download the repository as a zip file and upload it on Overleaf.
-(You can use this method for free)
+    - Alternatively, you can download the repository as a zip file and upload it on Overleaf.
+(This method is free)

-2. The last step is to change the compiler from `pdfLaTeX` to `XeLaTeX`, you can do it by clicking on the `Menu` button and then you can find it in the `Settings` category.
+2. The last step is to change the compiler from `pdfLaTeX` to `XeLaTeX`.
+You can do this by clicking on the `Menu` button and finding it in the `Settings` category.

     </td>
   </tr>